Ronald Reagan 1980 presidential campaign: Republican presidential primaries

 Bush defeated Anderson and won the Massachusetts primary with a margin of 0.34 percent, although both received equal numbers of delegates.
 With the South Carolina primary approaching, political operative Lee Atwater leaked a story to Lee Bandy, a writer for The State newspaper that John Connally had tried to buy the black vote, which nearly destroyed Connally's campaign.
 Reagan swept to victory in South Carolina, defeating Connally by 14 percent.
 The next day, Connally formally withdrew from the campaign and endorsed Reagan.
 With the Illinois primary approaching, the League of Women Voters sponsored a debate between Reagan, Bush, Anderson, and Crane.
-The candidates criticized Anderson for signing a fund-raising letterseeking supports for liberal Democratic senators, and Reagan questioned whether Anderson was really running as a Republican.
+The candidates criticized Anderson for signing a fund-raising letterseeking supports for liberal Democratic senators.
+Reagan questioned whether Anderson was really running as a Republican.
 Reagan won the Illinois primary with 48 percent of the votes to Anderson's 37 percent.

 Reagan continued to win many other primaries and caucuses, although Bush won states like Connecticut, Maine, Pennsylvania, and Michigan.
 After the Pennsylvania primary, Anderson withdrew from the Republican race and re-entered the race as an independent candidate.
 On May 20, 1980, after the Michigan and Oregon primaries, Reagan secured enough delegates to clinch the nomination for the Republican Party.
 Reagan said he would always be grateful to the people of Iowa for giving him "the kick in the pants" he needed.
 On May 26, Bush; Reagan's remaining opponent for the Republican nomination conceded defeat and urged his supporters to support Reagan.
 On June 3 (Super Tuesday), Reagan won all nine primaries.
 With the end of the primaries, Reagan had won 59.8 percent votes to Bush's 23.8 percent and Anderson's 12.2 percent.